- Published on

 storage: 10Gi

-#storageClassName: csi
+#storageClassName: my-custom-sc

 - name: docker-cred